Demographics of Malaysia: Indian

 The 2.02 million Indian community in Malaysia is the smallest of the three main ethnic groups, comprising only 6.6% of the total population excluding non-citizens as of 2021.
 Indians were brought in to Malaysia during the British colonial period in late 18th century and early 19th centuries.
-There is another historical evidence that confirms Indian civilisation started in Malaysia thousands of years ago by Rajendra Cholan.
-The proof still exist in Lembah Bujang, Kedah.
-This is an historical evidence that still about Malaysia and Indians.
-They first came to Malaya for barter trade, especially in the former Straits Settlements of Singapore, Malacca and Penang.
 During the British colonial rule, Indian labourers, who were mostly south Indian Tamils from Tamil Nadu and some Telugus and Malayalis from other parts of South India, were brought to Malaya to work on sugarcane and coffee plantations, rubber and oil palm estates, construction of buildings, railways, roads and bridges.
+Between 1800 to 1920, 740k Indians migrated to Malaysia.
 English-educated Ceylon Tamils from Ceylon (now Sri Lanka), and some Malaysian Telugus and Malayalees (from Kerala) were brought in to handle white-collar jobs.
 Kerala had the first mission schools in India and as such produced English educated administrators.
 Both ethnicities worked mainly as clerks, public servants, teachers, hospital assistants, doctors and in other skilled professions.
 As for the Punjabis from Punjab, most of them where enlisted in the army in Malaya while some handled the bullock-cart services in the country.

 The Indians who came to Malaysia brought with them the Hindu religion, its unique temples called Kovils and the Sikhs with their Gurdwaras.
 Tamil cuisine is hugely popular.
 More than 86% of Malaysian Indians adhere to Hinduism.
 The Chitty community in Malacca are descendants of much earlier Indian immigrants who adopted local culture.
 Though they remain Hindu, the Chitties speak Bahasa Malaysia and women dress in sarong kebayas.
 The Hindu community celebrates two main festivals — Deepavali and Thaipusam — and many other smaller religious events each year.
 Both ethnic Telugu people and Malayalees from Andhra Pradesh and Kerala celebrate the Ugadi festival (new year) and Onam.
 The ethnic Punjabis celebrate Vasakhi, Lodi and Gurpurab.
 Majority of the Indians in Malaysia speak Tamil (also lingua franca among all Indians) while Telugu, Malayalam and Punjabi are also spoken by minorities.